Dre Campbell Farm

 Another squash vine borer control home remedy is an aluminum foil wrap.
 To protect the plant’s main stem, wrap it in foil.

-This will prevent squash vine borer moths from laying their eggs on the stem.
+This can make it more difficult for squash vine borer moths to lay eggs on the lower stem.

 10. Neem Oil

-Neem oil is another remedy to prevent these pests from damaging your crops.
-It will kill vine borer larvae as they eat through the vine.
+Neem oil is another remedy to help prevent these pests from damaging your crops.

 11. Beneficial Nematodes

 There are harmful and beneficial nematodes.
-The helpful ones can be bought from specialist suppliers to apply to the soil.
+The helpful ones can be bought from specialist suppliers for use in the soil.

 13. Plant Late